ecmwf/polytope/readme.md

 * Xarray dataarrays
 * FDB object stores (coming soon)

 Polytope supports datacubes which have branching, non-uniform indexing, and even cyclic axes.
-If the datacube backend supports byte-addressability and efficient random access (either in-memory on direct from storage), *polytope* can be used to dramatically decrease overall IO load.
+If the datacube backend supports byte-addressability and efficient random access (either in-memory or direct from storage), *polytope* can be used to dramatically decrease overall IO load.

 # Before Installation

-TALK ABOUT GIT LFS AND NEED TO INSTALL IT
+### Git Large File Storage

+Polytope uses Git Large File Storage (LFS) to store its large data files.
+Before installing Polytope, it is thus necessary to install Git LFS locally as well, by following instructions provided [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) for example.

+### Dependencies

+The Polytope software requires the installation of the eccodes and GDAL libraries.
+It is possible to install both of these dependencies using either a package manager or manually.

 # Installation